-I did the math once.
+We did the math once.
 In a given week, we probably exchange about ten thousand words.
-Maybe more.
-That's not including texts.
+Maybe more, not counting texts.
+And almost none of those words actually matter.

 We're not fighting.
 We're not in crisis.
 We're just... talking about nothing.
 "What should we have for dinner?"
 "Did you move my charger?"
 "I'll be home around seven."
 "Okay."
+It's the logistics of running a household — necessary, but not the same as connecting.

 The Comfort of Surface